sgoodluck/sgoodluck.github.io/content/posts/you-really-should-use-debuggers.md

 If you aren't using a debugger in your programming life, you are skiing with only one boot on and there isn't even snow.

-Debugging without a debugger is also referred to as ****caveperson debugging**** because it is dumb, a little unsightly, and about as effective as hitting a computer with a club and expecting a meal.
+Debugging without a debugger is often referred to as ****caveperson debugging**** because it is dumb, a little unsightly, and about as effective as hitting a computer with a club and expecting a meal.

 Print statements and console logs are comically inept compared to running a debugger.
 If you are relying on `console.log("help me")` and `print("help me please")` you are programming like this: